Berejnec/HikeConnect/README.md

 # HikeConnect
-An app tailored for hiking enthusiasts.
+An app tailored for connecting hiking enthusiasts.